jamesnunn/point_distance/readme.md

 | 3  | 2  | 1 | 0 | 3 | 8  |
 | 4  | 5  | 4 | 3 | 0 | 5  |
 | 5  | 10 | 9 | 8 | 5 | 0  |
+(Note - you get decimals as an output, not just integers like in this table)

 ###### Assumptions